cognitedata/deploy-functions-oidc/README.md

 The template uses GitHub Actions to perform Code quality and Deployment operations.
 All workflows are located in the [.github/workflows](https://github.com/cognitedata/deploy-functions-oidc/tree/master/.github/workflows) folder.
 * `code-quality.yaml` Runs all code-quality checks and ensures the style, linting, basic static analysis
-* `deploy-push-master.yaml` Responsible for you PR deployment to customer environment(s)
+* `deploy-push.yaml` Responsible for you PR deployment to customer environment(s)
 * `deploy-pr.yaml` Responsible for running tests / verification on Pull Requests

 Each workflow consists of a series of sequentially executed steps.
 As an input to the workflows, you will need to provide parameters per each function in `function_config.yaml`.

-**Note**: If the `deploy-push-master.yaml` workflow fails after you have merged to `master`, you can check out the tab `Actions` in GitHub, where you will it.
+**Note**: If the `deploy-push.yaml` workflow fails after you have merged to, you can check out the tab `Actions` in GitHub, where you will it.
 Here you can drill down to find the cause - and if it is unrelated to your code changes, simply do a re-run.

 ## Secrets

 **All client secrets *must* be stored as GitHub secrets.**
-All secrets could be classified into two orthogonal groups: by branch (deploying to different CDF projects) and by role (deploy or schedules):
+All secrets should be organized in github environments, and the following should be defined:
-* `DEPLOY_MASTER` should contain the client secret for the service account used to deploy Functions on merges to the `master` branch.
+* `DEPLOYMENT_CLIENT_ID` should contain the client id (application id) for the the service account used to deploy Functions on merges..
+* `DEPLOYMENT_SECRET` should contain the client secret for the service account used at runtime when running on a schedule.
+* `SCHEDULE_CLIENT_ID` should contain the client id (application id)  for the service account used at runtime when running on a schedule.
-* `SCHEDULES_MASTER` should contain the client secret for the service account used at runtime when running on a schedule.
+* `SCHEDULE_SECRET` should contain the client secret for the service account used at runtime when running on a schedule.
-* **Super-pro-tip:** You can create similar `[DEPLOY|SCHEDULES]_{other-branch}` secrets to support more than one target CDF project!
+* **Super-pro-tip:** By having multiple environments you can support more than one target CDF project!

 Adding extra secrets to specific functions:
-* In order to make secrets available to a specific function (and branch, say *master*), you need to add it as a Github Secret in your repository with a *very* specific name:
+* In order to make secrets available to a specific function and environment, you need to add it as a Github Secret in your repository with a specific name:
 ```
-SECRETS_{ your function name }_{ your branch name }
+EXTRA_SECRETS_{ your function name }
 ```
-Example, for function folder `example_function2` to branch `master`:
+Example, for function folder `example_function2`:
 ```
-SECRETS_EXAMPLE_FUNCTION2_MASTER
+EXTRA_SECRETS_example_function2
 ```
 These additional secrets require a bit of special care.
 You must follow these steps precisely:
 [Link to secrets README](https://github.com/cognitedata/function-action-oidc#function-secrets)